-SAIL (Strings Alliance in Lincoln) Music Camp was the brain child of Phoebe Hamann.
-The first exploratory meeting was held in March 1985.
-It was attended by representatives of the P.T.A., Lincoln Public Schools, Sigma Alpha Iota Music Fraternity (SAI), and the community.
+SAIL (Strings Alliance in Lincoln) Music Camp began in 1985 and was the brainchild of Phoebe Hamann.
+The first exploratory meeting, held in March 1985, was attended by representatives of the PTA, Lincoln Public Schools, the Lincoln Alumnae/Patronness chapter of Sigma Alpha Iota Music Fraternity (SAI), and various community members.

 In accordance with the name, the camp had a nautical theme.
 Staff and teachers wore SAILor hats.
-The clanging of a ship's bell announced the changing of classes and the beginning and end of the day.
-The young musicians were grouped into "fish schools" according to their instrument and ability levels.
-Special, easy-to-play songs with a nautical theme were arranged by the SAI members.
+The clanging of a ship's bell announced the changing of classes and the beginning and end of each camp day.
+Young musicians were grouped into "fish schools" according to instrument and ability levels.
+Students learned easy-to-play songs with a nautical theme arranged specifically for the camp.
 Many students had never played their instruments before the beginning of SAIL Camp.

-The ambition, dedication, and donation of time, talent, and supplies by Phoebe Hamann and her Sigma Alpha Iota sisters were important elements in the establishment and continuing success of SAIL Camp.
+The ambition, dedication, and donation of time, talent, and supplies by Phoebe Hamann and her Sigma Alpha Iota sisters were important elements in the establishment and continued success of SAIL Camp.

-From its meager beginnings of one half-day session with 35 young musicians, SAIL Camp has now grown to include two camp sites with morning and afternoon sessions.
-There is also a two week Honors Orchestra session for more advanced musicians.
-Over the past 30 years, the camp's enrollment has grown to 375 students.
+SAIL Camp has now grown to include north and south Lincoln sites with morning and afternoon sessions.
+There is also an orchestral ensemble session for more advanced musicians in grades 6-8.
+Starting in 2020, a new advanced orchestra will be offered for students in grades 9-12.
+Over the past thirty years, the camp's enrollment has grown to 375 students.

-Admiral Bev Lightner, Captain Mike Swartz, a dedicated staff of string teachers and professionals, and the volunteers of Sigma Alpha Iota continue the work that was so lovingly envisioned and started by camp founder Phoebe Hamann and her SAI sisters.
+The Admiral, Captain, dedicated staff of string teachers and professionals, and volunteers of Sigma Alpha Iota continue the work that was so lovingly envisioned and started by camp founder Phoebe Hamann and her SAI sisters.

 SAIL Camp was recognized for 25 years of service by the Lincoln Public Schools Board of Education in 2009.